cronica-it/.github/profile/README.md

 The main web site content is in Romanian.
 The repositories `imagini` and `arhiva` also have Romanian names, since they are logically part of the main web.

-### Workflow

-The recommended workflow is to add the new content first into the preview site (by pushing to the `preview` branch), check it, possibly further improve it, and, when the author is happy with the result, publish it on the main site (by merging into the `master` branch).

 ### Contact

 For discussion in English, please use the GitHub